-If half an hour has passed after you receive the confirmation email from us, and nothing has appeared on your Kindle, it is time to look into what might be going on.
+If nothing has happened after that time, it is time to look into what might be going on.
 Amazon send no error reports at all, they either deliver the e-book or they don't, so if they haven't, a bit of detective work is in order.

 Every Kindle (and Kindle app) has an email address ending in

 @kindle.com.
-If you choose the wrong one, it isn't like sending an email to a wrong address – you don't get any report, but you don't get your e-book either.
+If you choose the wrong one, it isn't like sending an email to a wrong address – the email just disappears.

 Once an e-book has been discarded by Amazon for either of the above reasons, it will have disappeared entirely.
-So after correcting the cause, re-send the e-book from this page (or this one if it's in Latin).
+So after correcting the cause, forward the email to Amazon again.

 Your Kindle needs to be connected to the Internet to receive e-books.
 If, like us, you turn off the wi-fi most of the time, to save the battery, turn it on!!!!